ibm-cloud-docs/loadbalancer-service/faqs.md

 You should use FQDN and not cached IP addresses.
 {: note}

-## If I have a firewall deployed on my private VLAN, what configurations are required for it to work with my load balancer service?
+## If I have a firewall deployed in front of my backend servers, what configurations are required for it to work with my load balancer?
-{: #vlan}
 {: faq}
 {: support}

-For information on allowing IP ranges through the firewall, see [IBM Cloud IP ranges](/docs/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges).
+The available range of possible IPs for `public to public` load balancers cannot be predicted.
+Because of this, you should open all back-end member ports that have been added to the load balancer and set the source IP to `any`.

+`Public to private` and `private to private` type load balancers communicate with your back-end members from your own private subnets.
+Because of this, you can set the source IP with your subnet's CIDR.
+Note that if the data center where you created the load balancer is part of an MZR, one load balancer appliance deploys in the selected data center, while a second deploys in a different data center within the same region.
+This means they exist in two different subnets.

 ## Can the IBM Cloud Load Balancer service be used with Terraform?
 {: faq}